ckeditor/ckeditor5-react/README.md

 npm t -- [additional options]
 ```

-It accepts the following options:
+The command accepts the following options:

 * `--coverage` (`-c`) &ndash; Whether to generate the code coverage.
 * `--source-map` (`-s`) &ndash; Whether to attach the source maps.